naglaa77/Learn-next-js-15/README.md

 # 🎬 Episode 14: Creating a Custom 404 Page with Next.js App Router

+## 📺 YouTube Tutorial Series
+This is part of my YouTube series where I explain Next.js 15 from basics to mastery.
+Check out my channel for more tutorials: [PyroCode Dev](https://www.youtube.com/@pyrocode-dev)

 ## 🎙️ Intro
 Hey everyone!
 In this episode, we'll explore how to create a custom 404 page using the App Router in Next.js, and how to trigger it programmatically — all with a real-world example from our product page.